‘Game Of Thrones’ Beyond Season 7: What Is The ‘Bittersweet’ Ending? [Theories]

 Why would Jon choose Tyrion over Daenerys?

 It is possible that Daenerys has given in to her “mad queen” status by Season 8.
-Or that Jon would favor Tyrion over her, without her ever needing to go, full-blown crazy.
-Throughout Game of Thrones‘ past six seasons it has been well-established that Jon, and Daenerys’ life philosophies, are diametrically opposed.
+Or that Jon would favor Tyrion over her, without her ever needing to go full-blown crazy.
+Throughout Game of Thrones‘ past six seasons, it has been well-established that Jon and Daenerys’ life philosophies are diametrically opposed.

 Whereas, Jon and Tyrion share much more in common, within regards to their beliefs.
 For instance, both favor diplomacy before taking up arms, a key difference between Jon, and his war-prone aunt.